tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 5. Create or update a template to display the form.
 6. Add a `urlpattern` to map to the new view (if you created a new one).

 This workflow is a bit more complicated than those we have previously seen, and the views that we have to construct are lot more complex, too.
-However, once you undertake the process a few times, it will be pretty clear how everything pieces together.
+However, once you undertake the process a few times, it will become clearer how everything pieces together.
+Trust us.

 ##Page and Category Forms
 Here, we will implement the necessary infrastructure that will allow users to add categories and pages to the database via forms.